 Note that on this page, the histogram displays yellow bars instead of blue.
 You can learn more about the histogram here

-region:us-west-1 tags both have a high correlation with latency,
+region:us-west-1 attributes both have a high correlation with latency,

-Hover over both of those tags in the table.
-Lightstep shades the histogram to show you where the spans that contain those tags land.
+Hover over both of those attributes in the table.
+Lightstep shades the histogram to show you where the spans that contain those attributes land.

 Looks like the